 SOGB

 Created in 1969 to open up the southwest of the country, SOGB (La Société des Caoutchoucs de Grand Béréby) has become an undeniable regional development factor over the decades.
-Today, SOGB is the country’s 2nd rubber producer and 5th palm oil producer.
+Today, SOGB is the country’s 3rd rubber producer natural granules and 5th crude palm oil producer.

 The government decided to pull out of the national economy’s production sectors in 1990 and proceeded with the privatization of the rubber and oil palm sectors in 1995 and 1996.